fbpx

 Origins and History of the US Flag Code

-Are you familiar with the U.S. Flag Code?
-Found in Chapter 1 of Title 4 of the United States Code, it outlines the requirements for flying, displaying, cleaning and handling the American flag within the United States.
-Many people are surprised to learn that there’s actually a piece of federal legislation governing the American flag.
-While violations of the U.S. Flag Code aren’t enforced, meaning you won’t be penalized for noncompliance, it’s still proper etiquette to follow this piece of legislation.
-In this post, we’re going to explore the origins and history of the U.S. Flag Code.
+Ever heard of the U.S. Flag Code?
+Nestled in Chapter 1 of Title 4 of the United States Code, it spells out how to fly, display, clean, and handle the American flag in the United States.
+Many folks don’t know there’s a federal law about it!
+Even though violations of the U.S. Flag Code aren’t enforced, so you won’t get in trouble for not following it, it’s good manners to respect this law.
+Let’s dive into the origins and history of the U.S. Flag Code.

 How the US Flag Code Was Started